javiervales/mt-simulated-annealing/README.md

 <li> annealing.c: implementation of the multithreading annealing
 <li> sampleLP.c: example for solving a generic Linear Program
 <li> sampleILP.c: example for solving a generic Integer Linear Program
-<li> sample-runtime.c: example for introducing problem type and parameters during run-time
+<li> sample-runtime.c: example for introducing problem type (LP or ILP) and parameters at run-time
 </ul>

 <h2>Library contents</h2>